argoproj/argo-events/docs/gateways/webhook.md

 ## Why is there a service spec in gateway spec?
 Because you'd probably want to expose the gateway to the outside world as gateway pod is running http servers.
-If you don't to expose the gateway, just remove the `serviceSpec` from the gateway spec.
+If you don't want to expose the gateway, just remove the `serviceSpec` from the gateway spec.

 ## Setup